redisjohn/spfetch/README.md

 	./rflat --list .

-Generally using `*` with most wildcard expressions should work.
-When in doubt use single quotes.
+You can also put quotes around the FQDN.
 Examples:

-	./rflat *.cluster.test
-    ./rflat rl*.net
 	./rflat '*.cluster.test'
     ./rflat 'rl*.net'

 You can also disable globing in in the bash shell.